Rehabilitation Services Handbook

 What are Important Things to Remember if I am Dissatisfied?

-An appeal will give you the opportunity to discuss your dissatisfaction in person.
+- An appeal will allow you to discuss your dissatisfaction in person.

 When do I leave OVR?